dialogue-host/requirements/README.md

 - **Optimistic**: Builds confidence in our collective ability to overcome current challenges and shape better futures through human ingenuity and collective action.
 - **Sustainable**: Implement various means for platform developers, content creators and other contributors to get revenue and sustain their work on the long term.

-### Under Any Form of Repression

-- **Private**: Guarantee personal data sovereignty and communication confidentiality.
+### Even in Adverse Conditions

-- **Resilient**: Maintain platform availability and usability even in places where it has been outlawed.
+- **Resilient**: Maintain platform availability and usability even on hostile networks.
 - **Safe**: Ensure users can communicate without fear of identification or retribution even in repressive environments.
-- **Independent**: Organize platform architecture and governance in a way that can resist and survive possible coercion from states or multinational corporations.
+- **Independent**: Organize platform architecture and governance in a way that can resist control and coercion from states or multinational corporations.

 ## Contribute